William Day

 William’s current and recent instructions include acting for Deutsche Bank in a €500m foreign exchange and interest rate derivatives dispute; Liberty Steel in a $400m credit insurance coverage dispute arising out of the collapse of Greensill Bank; Dubai Islamic Bank in a $400m Islamic financing dispute following the administration of NMC Healthcare; the liquidators of Arena TV in a £265m claim in connection with a major asset based lending fraud; and Bernie Ecclestone, defending a claim by Felipe Massa over the circumstances of Lewis Hamilton’s 2008 F1 title win.

-Alongside practice, William is an Associate Professor and Fellow in Law at Downing College, Cambridge (see here) where he teaches commercial law and other private law subjects.
-He has published widely on commercial law, and his work has been cited with approval by the Courts including in the Supreme Court’s landmark decisions in Pakistan International Airline Corp v Times Travel [2021] UKSC 40 and Barton v Gwyn-Jones [2023] UKSC 3.
+Alongside practice, William is Fellow in Law at Downing College, Cambridge (see here).
+He has published widely on commercial law, and his work has been cited with approval by the Courts on a number of occasions including in the Supreme Court’s landmark decisions in Pakistan International Airline Corp v Times Travel [2021] UKSC 40 and Barton v Gwyn-Jones [2023] UKSC 3.

-William was previously a solicitor at Allen & Overy, where he worked on a range of commercial disputes with an emphasis on banking and finance litigation.
-He has also acted as a judicial assistant in the Chancery Division and has been seconded to the in-house litigation team at Credit Suisse.
+William was previously a solicitor at Allen & Overy.
+He has also acted as a judicial assistant in the Chancery Division and has been seconded to the in-house litigation team at an investment bank.

-William is regularly instructed led and unled to act in a range of high value and hard fought commercial disputes in the Commercial Court, the Chancery Division, the Commercial Circuit Court, in LCIA, ICC, SIAC and ICSID arbitrations, and offshore.
-He was highlighted as a leading commercial junior in Chambers and Partners’ ‘up-and-coming’ feature for the UK Bar Guide 2024 (see here).
+William is instructed led and unled to act in a range of high value and hard fought commercial disputes in the Commercial Court, the Chancery Division, the Commercial Circuit Court, in LCIA, ICC, SIAC and ICSID arbitrations, and offshore.

-William’s commercial practice encompasses banking & finance, insurance, civil fraud and insolvency as set out in later sections.
-General commercial litigation experience also includes:
+William’s commercial practice encompasses insurance & reinsurance, banking & finance, civil fraud and insolvency & restructuring – with a particular emphasis on cross border disputes – as set out in later sections.
+Other commercial litigation experience also includes:

 • Massa v Ecclestone, F1 and the FIA (King’s Bench Division, ongoing) – acting for Bernie Ecclestone defending £64m claim over the circumstances of Lewis Hamilton’s 2008 F1 title win.